courtois-neuromod/cneuromax/docs/index.rst

 Welcome to the CNeuroMax documentation!
 #######################################

-CNeuroMax is a framework for large-scale training of machine learning models.
-Emphasis is on easy deployment in academic high-performance computing environments.
+CNeuroMax is a framework for large-scale training of machine learning models (Deep Learning + Neuroevolution) with an emphasis on easy deployment in high-performance computing environments (HPC).
 CNeuroMax aims to:

 1. **Facilitate the configuration of complex models and training runs through tools like:** Hydra, Hydra-Zen, Lightning etc.